A professional remote headshot of a woman in a business blazer, taken in a live-directed virtual session.

 Are virtual headshots AI-generated?
 Not the live-directed kind.
 Some AI selfie tools use the same label, but a live virtual session produces an actual photograph of you, taken during a directed session.

 Do I need any equipment?
-A phone with a rear camera, a window for light, and about 15 minutes.
+A phone with a rear camera, a window for light, and about 25 to 45 minutes.
 Direction replaces gear — see the iPhone guide for what your phone can do even solo.

 Are virtual headshots good enough for LinkedIn and company sites?
 Yes — that’s their main use.
 Directed light, angle and expression, professionally retouched.
 Trust-sensitive profiles are exactly where a real photo beats an AI substitute.